oracle-livelabs/database/db-operator-with-cicd/2-install-operator/operator.md

 In the microservices application related to the lab, we have configured the back-end to connect to the database with a database wallet.
 The Oracle Database operator for Kubernetes provides means to generate a wallet and create a secret to enable you to inject it into deployments that need it.
 Below, the secret will be named `instance-wallet`.

-> **Note:** As you go through creating the secrets and other kubernetes resources, notice how the names of these resources correspond to the values in the below example YAML.
+> **Note:** As you go through creating the secrets and other Kubernetes resources, notice how the names of these resources correspond to the values in the below example YAML.

 ```yaml
 # Copyright (c) 2022, Oracle and/or its affiliates.